librenms/librenms/doc/Extensions/Alerting.md

 > You can configure these options within the WebUI now, please avoid setting these options within config.php

+For all but the default contact, we support setting multiple email addresses separated by a comma.
+So you can set the devices sysContact, override the sysContact or have your users emails set like:

+`email@domain.com, alerting@domain.com`

 E-Mail transport is enabled with adding the following to your `config.php`:
 ~
 ```php